 For upright, pendent, recessed pendent, flush pendent, and concealed pendent sprinklers, the distribution test shall then be repeated with the sprinkler rotated 90 degrees about its vertical axis.
-If visual observation indicates a non-symmetrical distribution pattern, additional tests may be required at the sole discretion of FM Approvals.
+If visual observation indicates a non-symmetrical distribution pattern, additional tests may be required at the sole discretion of the certification agency.

-4.31 Fire (Residential Enclosure)
+4.31.
+Fire (Residential Enclosure)